Negative SEO: What It Is And How To Stay Safe?

 To address content scraping, first identify situations where your material has been scraped.

 If you believe that some of your URLs have been damaged by content scraping, you may check their status in Google Search Console.
 Search for a Google-selected canonical.
-You may go there by pasting the URL into the Google Search Console address box.
+You can access it by pasting the URL into the Google Search Console address box.

 You’ll want to view the Inspected URL.
-This signifies that Google believes the examined URL is the most authoritative version of the item.
+This indicates that Google considers the examined URL to be the most authoritative version of the item.

 If you notice another internal URL there, you have a duplicate content problem.
 If you find an external URL there, it’s probably a symptom of bad SEO.